Jesus is Lord

 Kuriou/kurios/kurion is a very general and very common title in Greek and is used in place of the English titles sir, Mr., master, his Lordship, landlord, lord, etc. This title is used in approximately 700 verses of the Greek New Testament.

-Most would agree that saying, “Mr. Jesus” is respectful, but does not convey any reverential significance.
+Most would agree that saying, “Mr. Jesus”, while respectful, does not convey any reverential significance.
 It certainly does not declare Who He is.
 It is important to realize that this is precisely what the Greek language presents kuriou to mean: simple respect for a man, not reverence for the Living God.

-English-speaking Christians of yesteryear had to wrestle with the ubiquitous usage of the word lord to identify the aristocracy (eg, lords and ladies, "his lordship", etc), referring to the non-peasant class, all the while using the same title to identify the object of their worship.
-Today, unless one lives in and/or deals with the UK politically, English-speaking Christians rarely encounter the word lord outside of religious circles, unless they are renting a property ("landlord").
+English-speaking Christians of yesteryear had to wrestle with the ubiquitous usage of the word lord to identify the aristocracy (eg, lords and ladies, “his lordship,” etc), referring to the non-peasant class, all the while using the same title to identify the object of their worship.
+Today, unless one lives in and/or deals with the UK politically, English-speaking Christians rarely encounter the word lord outside of religious circles, unless they are renting a property from a landlord.

 My point is, sadly: the English word lord is relatively meaningless as it pertains to addressing the Living God.
 The same can be said for the Greek word kuriou.
 Prefacing the name of Jesus with the word Lord simply does little to define Who He is.